Electoral district of Mordialloc

-The electoral district of Mordialloc is an electorate of the Victorian Legislative Assembly including the suburbs of Braeside, Mordialloc, Aspendale, Aspendale Gardens, Edithvale, Chelsea, Chelsea Heights and Parkdale; and parts of Cheltenham and Mentone.
+The electoral district of Mordialloc is an electorate of the Victorian Legislative Assembly including the suburbs of Braeside, Mordialloc, Aspendale, Aspendale Gardens, Edithvale, Chelsea, Chelsea Heights and Parkdale; and parts of Keysborough and Mentone.
 The current member is Tim Richardson.

-Mordialloc is part of the Melbourne Sandbelt and is considered a Bellwether electorate.
+Mordialloc is part of the Melbourne Sandbelt and has traditionally been considered a Bellwether electorate.
 Its previous members include Liberal representatives Lorraine Wreford and Geoff Leigh, and Labor member Janice Munt.